What we found

 If you are an operator deciding whether to invest in AI automation in 2026, our take based on the above:

-Do invest in - Lead routing + scoring (highest-ROI workflow) - Customer support deflection (60%+ of tickets are routine) - Document processing (99%+ accurate extraction is real now) - Internal AI agents for ops monitoring + summaries (low risk, high reclaim)
+Do invest in - Lead routing and scoring (highest-ROI workflow). - Customer support deflection (60%+ of tickets are routine). - Document processing (99%+ accurate extraction is real now). - Internal AI agents for ops monitoring and summaries (low risk, high reclaim).

-Be careful with - AI-generated marketing copy at scale (brand drift risk) - AI-driven sales outreach (hallucination + spam reputation) - AI customer support that auto-closes tickets (CSAT impact)
+Be careful with - AI-generated marketing copy at scale (brand drift risk). - AI-driven sales outreach (hallucination and spam reputation). - AI customer support that auto-closes tickets (CSAT impact).

-Don't bother with - Tools that promise "agentic" anything without showing the audit trail - Single-vendor "AI suites" (lock-in + variable quality across modules) - Enterprise BI platforms when PostHog handles 90% of SMB needs at 5% of cost
+Don't bother with - Tools that promise "agentic" anything without showing the audit trail. - Single-vendor "AI suites" (lock-in and variable quality across modules). - Enterprise BI platforms when PostHog handles 90% of SMB needs at 5% of the cost.

-Architecture defaults - **n8n self-hosted** for any team with even one engineering hour - **Claude for accuracy-sensitive, GPT-4o-mini for bulk** — duplicate paths give you cost arbitrage - **Always human-in-the-loop** for customer-facing outputs - **Always idempotency keys** for external API writes - **Always failure alerts** on production workflows
+Architecture defaults - n8n self-hosted for any team with even one engineering hour. - Frontier LLM for accuracy-sensitive work, budget LLM for bulk: duplicate paths give you cost arbitrage. - Always human-in-the-loop for customer-facing outputs. - Always idempotency keys for external API writes. - Always failure alerts on production workflows.

 What we still don't know